responsible-ai-collaborative/aiid/README.md

 3. Give your repository a name and choose `gatsby` in the technology dropdown
 4. Choose your plan (if you only need one user, the free plan is enough)
 5. Click `Create repository`
+6. Create a new token in Settings > API & Security > Content API tab > Permanent access tokens > Save value for later
+7. Create a new custom type token in Settings > API & Security > Custom types API tab > Tokens > Add new app name and create token > Save value for later

 #### Adding the Prismic content types